Natural-looking artesian DIY backyard water fountain

 We elevated the pump pail so the lid lies just below the surface for easy pump access.
 We drilled all of the pails with holes sized to keep out the gravel (Photo 5) but let the water seep in.
 If you build a smaller fountain with fewer 5-gallon pails, monitor the water level more frequently.
 If the reservoir goes dry, the pump may be ruined.

-Begin your search for fountain stone by calling stone suppliers that either custom drill stones or have a selection of predrilled stones (“Stone, Natural ” in the Yellow Pages).
+Begin your search for fountain stone by calling stone suppliers that either custom drill stones or have a selection of predrilled stones (or search online for natural stone).
 Prices will range between $50 for small stones and upwards of $2,000, plus delivery and placement charges, for 1-ton stones with natural basins.

 Deciding on the fountain stone is the hard part.
 Bring several gallons of water with you and pour water over your stone selections to see how it flows.
 Adjust the stone to alter the flow.
 Look for a stone that has natural chutes or channels if you’re seeking a “stream-like ” flow, or one that has a natural basin if you’re after a gurgling-up-from-the-ground look.
 Pick a stone that’s less than 15 in. thick at the fountain hole location; that’s the limit for available drill shafts.